fwk/Db/docs/finder.md

 ## One result

 The following will fetch a row from its identifier column (PRIMARY).
-If your table uses a composite primary key, your argument must be an array (key/value).
+If your table uses a *composite primary key*, your argument must be an array (key/value).

 ``` php
 $user = $finder->one(1); // fetches user where id = 1